alainamstutz/JAKi-IPDMA/notes.md

 * For a continuous outcome modelled using the linear regression of model (7.3) in the first stage, γW represents a difference in mean difference; for a binary outcome modelled using the logistic regression of model (7.4) in the first stage, γW represents a difference in log odds ratios (i.e. exp γW gives a ratio of odds ratios); and for a time-to-event outcome modelled using Cox regression model (7.5) in the first stage, γW represents a difference in log hazard ratios (i.e. exp γW is a ratio of hazard ratios)."

 12. One-stage:
 * A one-stage IPD meta-analysis can also be used to summarise treatment-covariate interactions, by extending the framework introduced in Chapter 6.
-However, this is not straightforward.
-Simply including a treatment-covariate interaction term may introduce aggregation bias, as it allows across-trial information to contribute toward the summary interaction estimate, in combination with within-trial information.
+However, this is not straightforward. *Simply including a treatment-covariate interaction term may introduce aggregation bias*, as it allows across-trial information to contribute toward the summary interaction estimate, in combination with within-trial information.
 We do not recommend it, as the influence of the across-trial information may bias results, and lead to misleading conclusions about whether a particular treatment-covariate interaction truly exists at the participant-level.
 Unfortunately, many IPD meta-analysis researchers adopt this approach,148,257,258 often unknowingly.
 * There are two main ways of preventing amalgamation of within-trial and across-trial information when estimating the treatment-covariate interaction in a one-stage IPD meta-analysis model:
 a) Center the covariate zij about its trial-specific mean, zi, and add an additional term which allows the covariate means (zi to explain between-trial heterogeneity in the treatment effect; or
 b) Stratify by trial each of the other parameters outside the interaction term, including the parameter representing the reference treatment effect (i.e. the treatment effect at the covariate’s reference value, typically zij = 0 or, if the covariate is centered, zij = zi).